My Story: Learning To Cope With CVS And Dry Eyes

 Something similar could work for you.

-Because I took action, I’m back to writing sites like this one and doing other productive and enjoyable tasks at the computer monitor.
+Because I took action, I’m back to writing sites like this one and doing other productive and enjoyable tasks in front of the computer monitor.

 Like me, you may find that you don’t have to feel bad or experience vision problems every time you sit down at a computer screen.
-You can do the things you want and need to do without pain, discomfort or blurriness if you take the right steps.
+By taking advantage of computer reading glasses, lubricating eye drops and other products available online, you can feel great and get things done.